MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/powerapps-mobile-troubleshoot.md

 ## Resolve canvas apps performance issues

 Learn about most common performance issues that can make canvas apps run slow and how to improve proformance.
-More information: [Common canvas app performance issues and resolutions](../maker/canvas-apps/common-performance-issue-resolutions.md), you'll learn
+More information: [Common canvas app performance issues and resolutions](../maker/canvas-apps/common-performance-issue-resolutions.md).

 ## Diagnose mobile apps with Monitor